 I’m writing a number of articles outlining the tricks the trade I’m learning while developing Gutenberg-ready WordPress themes.
 Up next is this guide on supporting Gutenberg’s new alignment features.
 Woot!

 In the coming months, the WordPress editor will receive a major overhaul — quite possibly the biggest evolution that WordPress will experience within the next decade.
 And with the introduction of the new editor (Gutenberg), gone will be the days of messy WYSINRWYG (what-you-see-is-not-really-what-you-get) visual editing.
 Instead, we’ll have a refreshing interface that empowers users to build beautiful content.

 After working with the new editor over the last few months, I’m excited for the future of WordPress, and particularly WordPress themes.
-Together with Ahmad Awais, I’ve been working on a new caliber of WordPress theme for writers and publishers that takes full advantage of everything Gutenberg has to offer — it’s called Writy.

 Supporting the new wide alignment feature